a12lin/gonna-be-late/README.md

 ## What's next

 **Gonna Be Late** v.1 can do a lot, but it can't do everything.
 I'd like for v.2 to include the following improvements:
+* Provide auto-complete functionality when users start typing in the location
 * Pull the status of local public transit, including in cities beyond the Bay Area.
 * Allow users to share out an excuse via text or Facebook.